-Wellness programs: If enrolled in a CU medical plan, you will have access to wellness programs.
+If enrolled in a CU medical plan, you will have access to wellness programs.
+Please visit the CU Wellness Programs website to learn the details.

-- Gvm discounts
+- gym discounts

-- Weight loss programs
+- weight loss programs

-- Nutritional and meal planning apps
+- nutritional and meal planning apps

 - Colorado Move

 - Breathe with Quitline

-- ...and more
+- and more...